ahsan598/docker-projects/README.md

 # 🐳 Docker Projects

-This repository contains multiple Docker-based projects for learning and demonstrating containerization of applications and services.
-Includes multi-container setups with Docker Compose for managing web servers, databases, and application stacks.
+This repository contains multiple docker-based projects for learning and demonstrating containerization of applications and services.
+Includes multi-container setups with docker compose for managing web servers, databases, and application stacks.

 ### 📂 Projects Included
 - [Project 1: Deploy a Website in Docker Apache Container](/project-1/)